pa7x1/ethereum-issuance/README2.md

 ![Risk Premium vs Stake Rate](plots/figures/inverse_function.png)

-This function is not defined for small risk premiums.
 The yield curve fails to match any stake rate when the risk premium gets low enough, roughly below 1.5%, which would cause runaway stake rates.
-If this were to happens, every staker would observe negative real yields, staking would become a cost for everyone.
+If this were to happen, every staker would observe negative real yields, staking would become a cost for everyone.
-Staking may be a losing proposition, but the holding yield is even worse which pushes ETH holders to convert to LST holders in the hopes of preventing further dilution.
+Staking may be a losing proposition, but the holding yield becomes even worse which pushes ETH holders to convert to LST holders in the hopes of preventing further dilution.
 The end result of this regime is bad for everyone; bad for stakers, bad for ETH holders, and bad for the decentralization of the network (as argued in the previous post).